No child will be denied enrollment on the basis of his/her race, religion gender or status of toilet training. As MCC enrollment is limited by

 If you would like to learn more about Mittneague Children's Center:

-Please fill out our registration form telling us the age of your child or children and whether you are looking for part time or full time care.
-We will answer your questions as soon as possible.
+Please fill out our registration form and include the age of your child/children and whether you are looking for part time or full enrollment.
+We will respond within 48 hours.